Calendar Put Spread

 Conclusion

-A calendar put spread is a nuanced strategy best used in stable market environments with expectations of increasing volatility or slight downward movements in the longer term.
-It offers a favorable risk-reward balance by limiting potential losses and allowing for adjustments based on market movements and volatility changes.
+A calendar spread is a subtle strategy, best used in stable market conditions with expectations of increasing volatility or slight downward movements in the longer term.
+This strategy offers a favorable risk-reward balance since it limits the potential losses and allows for adjustments based on the market movements and changes in volatility.